gsa-oes/office-of-evaluation-sciences/_collaborations/2203-3-gov-wide-pulse-survey.md

 This analysis focuses on response in the first five days following the initial email invitation.
 Since the survey was open for nine days, however, the final response rates are higher (see more <a href="https://d2d.gsa.gov/report/government-wide-pulse-survey-pilot" target="_blank">here</a>).
 Nevertheless, the overall trends in response by survey theme remain the same.

-*To verify the upload date of our analysis plan <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2203-3-analysis-plan.pdf" target="_blank">click here.</a>*
+*Verify the upload date of our analysis plan <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2203-3-analysis-plan.pdf" target="_blank">on GitHub.</a>*

 ## Pulse 2 Survey Experiment Results